hoxo-m/githubinstall/README.md

 ## 1. Overview

-The package provides a easy way to install packages on GitHub.
+The package provides an easy way to install packages on GitHub.

 ## 2. Installation